Welcome to Insectcount.dk

 The number of insects has decreased by more than 70% i large nature reserves in Germany, but also in farmland in Denmark during just 27 years.
 These declines in the number of insects can be measured from the number of insects on the windscreen of cars.
 The objective of this study is to use citizen science to (1) determine whether the number of insectivorous birds decreases with a decreasing number of insects on the windscreen of cars, and (2) determine the main factors that explain variation in the abundance of insects.

 Insect counts will be based on the number of insects killed against the windscreen, and the number of house martins, barn swallows and swifts on the same route.
-This simple measure of the number of insects and the number of insectivorous barn swallows, house martins and swifts should be entered in an excel calcsheet file (download calcsheet).
+This simple measure of the number of insects and the number of insectivorous barn swallows, house martins and swifts should be entered in an xls file (see below) (download calcsheet).

 Please return the completed data sheet to email@example.com

 The speed of the car should be the approximate speed on the route.
 If the distance is 5 km, and if the speed is 60 km/h most of the route, then you should enter 60 km/h.

 If coordinates are unavailable, leave the space empty

 Wind should be scored as Beaufort from 0 to 12

 Cloud cover should be in units of 1/8 from 0/8, which is a clear sky to overcast, which is 8/8